asbjornenge/dux-quickstart/README.md

 ![statestore_log1](statestore_log1.png)

 As you can see, it initially has some trouble resolving other services ip addresses, but after a short while the DNS service is up and populated, and they are ready.
 Let' see how the **Scheduler** is doing.

 ![scheduler_log1](scheduler_log1.png)

 The scheduler is reporting ready too, but as we can see, it's looking for the state **/containers** and **/hosts** that it currently can't find.

+Let's add it!